awsdocs/macie-user-guide/doc_source/what-is-macie.md

 ## Accessing Macie Classic<a name="macie-accessing"></a>

 The Macie Classic console is a browser\-based interface for accessing and using Macie Classic\.
-Sign in to your AWS account and open the Macie Classic console using one of the following links:
+Sign in to your Amazon Web Services account and open the Macie Classic console using one of the following links:
 + [https://us\-east\-1\.redirection\.macie\.aws\.amazon\.com/](https://us-east-1.redirection.macie.aws.amazon.com/)
 + [https://us\-west\-2\.redirection\.macie\.aws\.amazon\.com/](https://us-west-2.redirection.macie.aws.amazon.com/)